- This event has passed.

 **Award of Awesomeness Nominee! ** Monumental Changes: History and Power in Public Art

-TO WATCH A RECORDING OF THE PANEL CONVERSATION, CLICK HERE.
+VIEW THE ONLINE EXHIBIT AND WATCH A RECORDING OF THE PANEL CONVERSATION HERE.

 Explore the role of power and memory in public art.
 Learn about the history, controversy, and recent removal of a Confederate monument in Garfield Park and envision an equitable future for the site through this exhibition and panel discussion featuring Dr. Paul Mullins, Jordan Ryan, and Danicia Monet.

 The exhibition will include historical information about the Confederate monument in Garfield Park as well as examination of the role of monuments as public art – and the power of public art in (re)shaping memory.
 Both the exhibit and panel discussion will invite the public to envision a more equitable future for the site.